fuzzylabs/edge-vision-power-estimation/README.md

 1. Preprocess collected data from the Jetson device
 2. Train machine learning models for power and runtime prediction
 3. Refer to the comprehensive guide in [model_training](./model_training/README.md)

+> [!TIP]
+> If you don't have access to the Jetson device, our recommendation is to pull raw data from DagsHub and follow the steps outlined in [model_training](./model_training/README.md) readme.

+> [!TIP]
+> If you have access to the Jetson device, feel free to follow the step by step guide outlined in [jetson/power_logging](./jetson/power_logging/README.md) readme followed by [model_training](./model_training/README.md) readme to train a prediction model.

 ---